richer-richard/vanilla/README.md

 ```bash
 python3 app.py
 ```
-This will start the server and (by default) open the arcade hub in your default browser.
+This will start the server and (by default) open the collection in your default browser.

 - If the browser doesn’t open: visit `http://localhost:5000`
 - To stop the server: press `Ctrl+C` in the terminal